Dacid99/PocketTRacker/Ideas.md

 # Version 0
 - allow changing of player names
 - with player clubs
 - keeps track of the scores
-- scores are changed by difference of balls on table
 - revert button
 - player focus with indicator
+- scores are changed by difference of balls on table
-- entering of reason for end of turn, then number of balls with hidden option for next number if rerack
+- entering of reason for end of turn

 # Future features
-- remember players
+- remember players via profiles
+- statistics for players
-- new number of balls ideally with number panel popup
+- new number of balls with number pane popup instead of keyboard entering
 - log viewer
+- options menu for customization
 - option of tracking by every pot
 - settings for toggling options like club on/off
+- snookertracker in same app
+- maybe get number of remaining balls by camera (for users who are too lazy to count i guess)